TerriaJS/terriajs/doc/deploying/deploying-terriamap.md

 3. When configured correctly, it persists blobs of JSON for use in the sharing feature.
 If this service is not available, the JSON can be stored in the share URL, instead.
 However, this makes for some extremely long URLs.
 4. If configured with `singlePageRouting` options it will serve up index.html for unmatched paths to allow for client side routes to be configured.

-If these limitations are acceptable, you can run your TerriaMap on virtually any web server by simply copying the TerriaMap `wwwroot` onto the server!
+If points 2 - 4 above are not required, you can run your TerriaMap on virtually any web server by simply copying the TerriaMap `wwwroot` onto the server!

 You can also incrementally add these services to your own server, as necessary, by porting the code in [terriajs-server](https://github.com/TerriaJS/terriajs-server) to your environment.